Macrometacorp/docs/docs/c8ql/tutorial/graph-traversal.md

  Joffrey -> Cersei
 ```

-Visualized as graph:
+Visualized as a graph:

 ![ChildOf graph visualization](/img/c8ql/tutorial/ChildOf_Graph.png)

-## Creating the edges
+## Create the Edges

-To create the required edge documents to store these relations in the database, we can run a query that combines joining and filtering to match up the right character documents, then use their `_id` attribute to insert an edge into an edge collection _ChildOf_.
+To create the required edge documents to store these relations in the database, you can run a query that combines joining and filtering to match up the right character documents, then use their `_id` attribute to insert an edge into an edge collection _ChildOf_.

 ### Create a Graph Edge collection